List of M Idioms:

 - Don’t think this audition will make or break your acting career—there will be other chances if this doesn’t go well.

-- They made me over at the shopping mall today and I ended up spending $250 on cosmetics I don’t need.
+- They made me over at the shopping mall today and I ended up spending $250 on cosmetics that I don’t need.

 - I love watching the home improvement shows when they make over apartments on a $500 budget.